-The Union Budget 2017-18 encompassed few changes for the Taxation in India.
-The Government introduced few regulations, lowered interest rates on savings schemes, relaxed tax slabs, and brought penalties on filing income tax late.
+The Union Budget 2017-18 encompassed a few changes to the Taxation in India.
+The Government introduced a few regulations, lowered interest rates on savings schemes, relaxed tax slabs, and brought penalties on filing income tax late.
 Let us have a look at each of these changes in detail:

 New Tax Rules Applicable from April 1, 2017

-1. Income Tax (IT) Slab Changed: The Central Government reduced tax rate by 50% than previous 10% charged to employees in income group of Rs.
+1. Income Tax (IT) Slab Changed: The Central Government reduced the tax rate by 50% to the previous 10% charged to employees in the income group of Rs.
 2.5 lakh to Rs.
 5 lakh, to now 5% only.
 This move is intended to help people save tax by at least Rs.
 12,500 per annum.

-One can use tools like income tax refund calculator to understand the returns available.
-For small tax payers in income group of up to Rs.
+One can use tools like an income tax refund calculator to understand the returns available.
+For small taxpayers in the income group of up to Rs.
 5 lakh, the penalty fee is limited to Rs.
 1,000/.

-3. Reduction in LTCG: The long-term holding period on immovable property that attracted a fee of 20% percent, was for three years earlier, but now reduced to just two years.
+3. Reduction in LTCG: The long-term holding period on immovable property that attracted a fee of 20% per cent, was for three years earlier, but is now reduced to just two years.

-4. Base Year Lowered for Indexation in Capital Gains: The government has changed the base year of indexation of cost from April 1, 1981 to April, 2001.
-Those looking to cash in from long-term capital gains tax may not find this option much beneficial now onward.
+4. Base Year Lowered for Indexation in Capital Gains: The government has changed the base year of indexation of cost from April 1, 1981, to April 2001.
+Those looking to cash in from long-term capital gains tax may not find this option much more beneficial from now onward.

 5. Rewards on Redeemable Bonds: There are exemptions on taxes on investment in REC, NHAI bonds and for those who reinvest capital gains in stated redeemable bonds.

 6. Premium on Insurance Increases: Higher insurance premiums will apply on that related to health, motorcycles, and cars as agreed by IRDA.
 The third-party motor insurances rates have also increased.
-However, no changes are done in tax refund loan or EMI system.
+However, no changes are done to the tax refund loans or the EMI system.

 7. Aadhar Mandatory for PAN Card: Now Aadhar card is necessary when a person applied for PAN Card or files for income tax returns dated from July 1.
 Also, cash transactions have been limited to Rs.
 2 lakh from the earlier proposed restriction of Rs.
 3 lakh.

-8. Simpler ITR Form: One page ‘Sahaj’ form is now the norm to file tax returns for tax payers up to income group of Rs.
+8. Simpler ITR Form: One page ‘Sahaj’ form is now the norm to file tax returns for taxpayers up to the income group of Rs.
 50 lakh, but business income is non-applicable under this condition.
-Those who are filing return on taxes for first time in this section will not be scrutinized by the I-T department.
+Those who are filing returns on taxes for the first time in this section will not be scrutinized by the I-T department.

-11. No Deduction Benefit on RGESS Scheme: No deduction will be available on investment pertaining to Rajiv Gandhi Equity Saving Scheme, which was earlier offering 50% deduction on the invest amount from the taxable income for that particular year under 80CCG.
+11. No Deduction Benefit on RGESS Scheme: No deduction will be available on investment pertaining to Rajiv Gandhi Equity Saving Scheme, which was earlier offering a 50% deduction on the investment amount from the taxable income for that particular year under 80CCG.

 12. TDS on Rental Payment: Now 5% tax deducted at source (TDS) will apply for rental payments of more than Rs.
 50,000.
 This will go in effect from June 1, 2017.

 The above-mentioned changes in the tax regime may bring certain repercussions and benefits for Indians.
-To understand taxation system of the country in detail, visit the website loanbaba.com, which is also an online platform where one get loan in a jiffy without having to visit banks or NBFCs personally.
+To understand the taxation system of the country in detail, visit the website loanbaba.com, which is also an online platform where one gets a loan in a jiffy without having to visit banks or NBFCs personally.

-Just compare top banks for loan in India and use interest rate calculator among other free financial tools on this website to manage your finances and taxes effectively.
+Just compare top banks for loans in India and use the interest rate calculator among other free financial tools on this website to manage your finances and taxes effectively.